you-zhou/notes/dev.md

 ## Matplotlib
-It's a Python plotting library, inspired by MATLAB, meaning that the terms used (**axis, figure, plots**) will be similar to those used in MATLAB. [ref](http://queirozf.com/entries/matplotlib-pylab-pyplot-etc-what-s-the-different-between-these)
+It's a Python plotting library, inspired by MATLAB, meaning that the terms used (**Axis, Figure, Plots**) will be similar to those used in MATLAB. [ref](http://queirozf.com/entries/matplotlib-pylab-pyplot-etc-what-s-the-different-between-these)

-### figure
+### Figure
+`Figure is the object that keeps the whole image output.
+This is the entire window where one or more subplots live.
+A Figure object (new window) is created with the figure() command.`
-`figure is the object that keeps the whole image output.` You can use it to configure things like:
+You can use it to configure things like:
 * Image size (set_size_inches())
 * Whether to use tight_layout (set_tight_layout())
   This adjusts the subplot padding; generally makes things look better.

-### axes
+### Axes
 `The Axes object represents the pair of axis that contain a single plot (x-axis and y-axis).` The Axes object has methods to allow you to configure things like:
 * The plot frame (set_frame_on or set_frame_off)